Weeke Barton

 Jo’s penchant for local, seasonal and organic fare, combined with her deft hand in the kitchen, produces brilliant results.
 If it’s not homemade then it’s sourced nearby.

-Dinner, available on request, is a real treat; choose from a seasonally changing menu.
+Dinner is available on some days by prior arrangement - typically Fridays (all year), plus Mondays and Thursdays in season - but check when booking as this may change.
+It is a real treat, chosen from an ultra-seasonal menu.
 It kicks off with drinks from the honesty bar (sparkling wine from the vineyard next door, Dartmoor gin, local ales) before you move to your dining table, lit by flickering candles, with music playing softly in the background.
 In summer, you eat outside, at small tables.
 The food is delicious: we tucked into Dexter beef pie and a fennel salad, followed by damson crumble – perfect comfort food after a day roaming the moor.

 If renting the whole house, you get use of the beautifully equipped kitchen.